-Name Returns Visibility Description processors Processor[] Private This is the list of Processors this Pipeline consist of Pipeline() < <constructo< td="">PublicDummy constructor</constructo<> Public Dummy constructor r>> Pipeline(rhs: Pipeline) < <constructo< td="">PublicCopy constructor</constructo<> Public Copy constructor r>> FromArray(arg: string[]) void Public Constructs "processors" with given information ToArray() String[] Public Saves "processors" list so that it can be loaded with FromArray AddProcessor(pr: bool Public Adds a Processor to the list.
-First Processor) Processor on the list should be input type.
+Name Type/Ret urn Type Visibility Description processors Processor[] Private This is the list of Processors this Pipeline consist of Pipeline() < <constr uctor>></constr Public Dummy constructor Pipeline(rhs: Pipeline) < <constr uctor>></constr Public Copy constructor FromArray(arg: string[]) void Public Constructs "processors" with given information ToArray() String[] Public Saves "processors" list so that it can be loaded with FromArray AddProcessor(pr: Processor) bool Public Adds a Processor to the list.
+First Processor on the list should be input type.
 Run() Packet Public Runs generated Processor sequence, Returns output of last Processor

-5.3.4 ProcessorManager Class
+6.3.4 ProcessorManager Class

 Processor selection and generation are managed in this class.
 This is a static class and its' members are all static.
 Each Processor must be registered with the ProcessorManager.
+This class is generated once and used during lifetime of the system.
+That's why, singleton pattern should be applied.
+We have only one object from ProcessorManager class which is responsible for process management.